argilla-io/biome-text/docs/docs/documentation/readme.md

 ````

 Be aware that the UI components will not work when installing the package this way.
-Check out the [Contributing](community/contributing.md#setting-up-for-development) section for a guide on how to build the UI components manually.
+Check out the [developer guides](community/3-developer_guides.md#setting-up-for-development) on how to build the UI components manually.